anibalbezerra/IBSC_FGH/README.md

 The evaluation of the oscillator strength, used with the absorption, requires a Heaviside step function.
 Such a function is defined inline as **Heaviside**, using the *lambda* syntax.

+To define the kinetic energy operator we need a matrix of indexes to be used with the cosine function.
+Such a matrix depends only of the number of point in the grid and can be reused for several potentials, if the grid doesn't change.
+Two inline neested for loops are used to construct the indexes matrix **MM**.

+The inline **Tl** function together with the **hh** function define the piecewise kinect operator.
+The sum over all the cosines is given by the **HH** matrix.
+As in the case of the index matrix, the **HH** can be resused if the number of points of the grid doesn't change.